hollance/pumpkin/README.markdown

 That's why the rest of the engine uses `Float` instead of `CGFloat` too.

 The delta time is a `Float`, not `NSTimeInterval` or `CFTimeInterval` because those are defined as a double.
 Using a double for calculations with float values will promote those floats to doubles, making them slower on 32-bit.
+(Not really a concern anymore but it was when I first implemented this.)